-Recently I was asked about creating a team template in Microsoft Teams and apply this template using Power Automate as the team creation had to be automated.
+Recently I was asked about creating a team template in Microsoft Teams and apply this team template to a team created using Power Automate.

 As I mentioned a while ago the Education Microsoft Teams tenants are very different compared to the business tenants.

 For this post I’m going to create a template team as a class team.
 Then i will use this template to create a new team.
 The template will include some channels and some documents a in the channels.
 All the documents will need to be copied and the channels will need to be created.

 First steps first, I will go to Microsoft Teams and create a new class team.